Kyle Richards Celebrates Youngest Daughter Portia’s Graduation With Sweet Family Photos

 Kyle’s fashion line partner Shahida Clayton also offered the graduate congratulations, while Kyle’s sister Kathy Hilton wrote to Portia, “Congratulations my angel darling girl!”

 Over the years, Kyle has shared photos and videos of her youngest daughter’s school journey.
-In the past, Kyle has posted photos of Portia in her school uniform as well as clips of her pulling up to the car line while playing music.
+In the past, Kyle has posted shots of Portia in her school uniform as well as clips of her pulling up to the car line while playing music.